pts/conconj/README.md

 * conconj works around compatibility issues with different versions of systemd, and works equivalently on old and new host operating systems.
 * conconj detects the DNS servers used by the host better, and propagates this info better to the container.
 * conconj starts containers in the background
+* conconj can conveniently initialize a container by downloading a release of a Linux distribution
 * (disadvantage) no easy way to automate conconj container startup at system startup time

 ## Tutorial